Anime4000/RTL960x/Docs/FLASH_GETSET_INFO.md

 # Explaination
 ## `ELAN_MAC_ADDR` (12 Hexadecimal number maximum)
-Some OLT have explicit MAC Address can register, you need clone your original ONT MAC Address
+GPON user can skip this because GPON encap inside GEM frame which is don't have MAC Address attached!

 ## `GPON_PLOAM_PASSWD` (10 Alphanumeric character maximum?)
 Need to set for OLT Authenticate your ONT stick, you can get from original ONT WebGUI.